Have you ever questioned it before?

-Historically, standard languages came about with the rise of the nation-states.
-Before the French Revolution, for example, there were many languages spoken in France, like Alsatian and Breton.
-After the Revolution, in search of égalité, the government took the language of the elite in Paris, French, and spread it around the country.
-This idea of the language uniting the people of a nation is why we say (especially in Europe) “In Spain, they speak Spanish.
+To understand the difference between dialects and languages, we need to travel back to the rise of the nation-state.
+Before the French Revolution, only around 10% of the population of present-day France spoke French.
+There were several languages in the country, like Alsatian and Breton.
+After the Revolution, the government sought to spread égalité (equality) through a shared language.
+They took the language of the elite in Paris–French–and spread it around the country.
+This idea of one language, one nation is why we say (especially in Europe) “In Spain, they speak Spanish.
 In Italy, they speak Italian.
 In Norway, they speak Norwegian.”